What is the Order Modification Process in Los Angeles County and Orange County?

 At Johnson Attorneys Group, we always recommend that parties in need of modified orders reach out to the opposing party to see if a Stipulation and Order can be reached.
 If the parties agree to modify an existing order, all they need to do is draft a written agreement including the new terms, get signatures of both parties and their counsel (if applicable), and file with the court.
 In a matter of days or weeks, a filed Stipulation and Order will be returned to the parties.
 That written agreement is now an Order of the Court.

-Modification Process in Orange County: How to Prepare a Modification Order
+Modification Process in Los Angeles County and Orange County: How to Prepare a Modification Order

 Unfortunately, parties often fail to agree on child custody and support modifications.
 The party seeking modification will need to prepare a Request for Order detailing the orders requested, what circumstances have changed, and why the Court should grant your request.
 The requesting party will receive a court date.
 The other party will have a chance to respond and the parties will proceed to hearing.
 At the hearing, the Court will ultimately decide to modify the orders or leave the orders as-is.